slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 **Slimcoin** is a novel and experimental cryptocurrency created in 2014.
 It is the first known coin that uses the [Proof of Burn](https://en.bitcoin.it/wiki/Proof_of_burn) mechanism to generate blocks.
 Additionally, it uses Proof of Work and Proof of Stake, making it the first and unique coin with three different block generation mechanisms.

-In 2020, we're alive and kicking, and we're **different** from most other "altcoin" communities.
-We have no hierarchic and centralized structure - so we have no *official development team* that benefits from dubious *pre-mine* or *insta-mine* mechanisms.
+**Slimcoin** doen't have any hierarchic or centralized structure - so there is no *official development team* - anybody is welcome to contribute as much as he can.

 All we want is to continue the exciting **Proof of Burn** experiment.
 In a few words, Proof of Burn is a mechanism where you get the right to find blocks if you burn coins. *Yes, you destroy your money* - and get a **long-term reward** winning the chance to get block rewards.